CREDITS

 WINNING THE GAME

-Play continues as long as players are able to match the ante.
-A Full Board wins the Pazaak Pot.
+Play continues as long as there are credits in the pot and players are able to match the ante.
+Set winners take the content of the Set Pot.
+A Full Board wins the Set Pot and the Pazaak Pot.